noyan-2005/Alma/README.md

-# Bademjoon
-Calorie counter and macro tracker, Bademjoon App 🍆
+# Bademjoon 🍆

+Yep, another calorie counter!<br>
+With Bademjoon, you can easily track your macros, calories.

+More coming soon...